maxfrischknecht/Digital-Design-Practice-Workshop/README.md

 _08:30 – 16:30, Individual Work and Coaching_

-- Individual work on website (concept, content and design)
+- Individual work on the website (concept, content, and design)
 - Individual coaching as needed (afternoon)
 - Each student chooses one website development option